Ocean Robbins

-Ocean Robbins (born November 12, 1973) is an American entrepreneur, professor and author.
-He is best known for co-founding Food Revolution Network, Inc. a California-based company that advocates for a whole foods, plant-based diet.
+Ocean Robbins (born November 12, 1973) is an American entrepreneur and author, best known for his role as the co-founder of Food Revolution Network, Inc. This California-based company is dedicated to advocating for a whole foods, plant-based diet.

 Biography

 Robbins was born to John Robbins, author of Diet for a New America.
 He is the grandson of Baskin-Robbins cofounder Irvine Robbins.
-Robbins spent much of his early life advocating for environmental change.
-At the age of 15, he co-founded the Creating our Future speaking tour aimed at empowering students for environmental change and also presented at the United Nations.
-In 1990, Robbins founded the non-profit Youth for Environmental Sanity (YES!) to continue his mission of advocating for sustainability and social justice.
+Robbins spent much of his early life advocating environmental change.
+At the age of 15, he co-founded the Creating our Future speaking tour, which aimed to empower students for environmental change and included presentations at the United Nations.
+In 1990, Robbins founded the non-profit organization Youth for Environmental Sanity (YES!) to continue his mission of advocating for sustainability and social justice.
 He directed the organization until 2010.
-In 2012, Robbins co-founded Food Revolution Network in conjunction with his father.
+Additionally, in 2012, Robbins co-founded Food Revolution Network alongside his father.
 Robbins has also served as adjunct professor in the Peace Studies department at Chapman University.

 His book 31-Day Food Revolution debuted as a best seller on WSJ and USA Today.